nicotsou/nicotsou.com/content/blog/tltr-typescript-conditional-types/index.md

 The class Playlist`<T extends WithId>` is a [generic class](https://nicotsou.com/tltr-typescript-generics/) with a **generic constraint** on the interface `WithId`.
 Not all types are acceptable here.
 It accepts a type `T` that *extends* the `WithId<T>` interface.
 Practically, this means that type `T` must contain all the members of the `WithId` interface.

 Why do we need that?
 Because within our `removeFromPlaylist()` method we are consuming the `id` property of an `item`.
 If we don’t put this constraint `T extends WithId`, TypeScript will complain because otherwise `T` can be *any* object structure.
 It may or may not contain an `id` property.
-Of course we can use a [type guard](https://nicotsou.com/tltr-typescript-narrowing/) to check if the id exists in our object by limiting the accepted types using the `extends` keyword, we make the whole implementation cleaner and less sensitive to errors.
+Of course we can use a [type guard](https://nicotsou.com/tltr-typescript-narrowing/) to check if the id exists in our object, but by limiting the accepted types using the `extends` keyword, we make the whole implementation cleaner and less sensitive to errors.

 ## Conditional types